-4 For a detailed discussion of regulatory programs intended to expedite development and review of drugs (e.g., fast track, breakthrough) and their attendant criteria and definitions, see the guidance for industry Expedited Programs for Serious Conditions - Drugs and Biologics.
+&lt;sup>4 For a detailed discussion of regulatory programs intended to expedite development and review of drugs (e.g., fast track, breakthrough) and their attendant criteria and definitions, see the guidance for industry Expedited Programs for Serious Conditions - Drugs and Biologics.

-- 31 needs.5 Antibacterial and antifungal drugs developed to address unmet medical need hay also - 32 be considered for approval under the LPAD pathway.6 Sponsors are encouraged to discuss - 33 proposed approaches with the Agency. - 34 - 35 This draft guidance revises the guidance for industry Antibacterial Therapies for Patients With - 36 an Unmet Medical Need for the Treatment of Serious Bacterial Diseases (August 2017).
-After it - 37 has been finalized, this draft guidance will replace the August 2017 guidance.
-Significant - 38 changes in this draft guidance from the 2017 version include the possibility to conduct - 39 noninferiority trials that include subjects with infections caused by certain drug-resistant - 40 pathogens since effective active controls are now available.
-More detail is also provided for the - 41 currently used noninferiority trial designs that may be used with a wider noninferiority margin, - 42 including cases for which the trial population is enriched for subjects with infections caused by - 43 certain drug-resistant organisms. - 44 - 45 This draft guidance does not contain discussion of the general issues of statistical analysis or - 46 clinical trial design.
+31 needs.
+Antibacterial and antifungal drugs developed to address unmet medical need may also

+- be considered for approval under the LPAD pathway.
+Sponsors are encouraged to discuss proposed approaches with the Agency. - 33 proposed approaches with - 34 - 35 This draft guidance revises the guidance for industry Antibacterial Therapies for Patients With - 36 an Unmet Medical Need for the Treatment of Serious Bacterial Diseases (August 2017).
+After it - has been finalized, this draft guidance will replace the August 2017 guidance.
+Significant changes in this draft guidance from the 2017 version include the possibility to conduct - 38 changes in this draft guidance from the 2017 version include the possibility to conduct 39 noninferiority trials that include subjects with infections caused by certain drug-resistant - 40 pathogens since effective active controls are now available.
+More detail is also provided for the - 41 currently used noninferiority trial designs that may be used with a wider noninferiority margin. - 42 including cases for which the trial population is enriched for subjects with infections caused by - 43 certain drug-resistant organisms. - 44 - 45 This draft guidance does not contain discussion of the general issues of statistical analysis or - 46 clinical trial design.
 Those topics are addressed in the ICH guidances for industry E9 Statistical - 47 Principles for Clinical Trials (September 1998) and E10 Choice of Control Group and Related - 48 Issues in Clinical Trials (May 2001), respectively. - 49